Welcome to My RISC OS Page

 - A multi-format viewer.
 Recommended is PrivateEye by David Thomas.

 - Image manipulation software is somewhat behind the Adobe competition.
 Although rather dated Photodesk is still very useable - if you are prepared to go through the long learning curve (the same is true however with Adobe's Photoshop).
-Copies may be obtainable from CJEMicro's.
-Photodesk is still being developed - the latest version has reached 3.09.
-Some rather nice features have been included a few of which are...... a permanent on-screen magnifier, a new set of air and paint brushes, new stamps, cropping improvements and better support for long filenames.
+Copies may be obtainable from CJEMicro's*.
+Photodesk is still being developed - the latest version has reached 3.14-17.
+Some rather nice features have been included a few of which are...... a permanent on-screen magnifier, a new set of air and paint brushes, new stamps, cropping improvements and better support for long filenames and JPEGs (horizontal stripe effect has been eliminated).

 - The excellent open-source web-browser....
 NetSurf*.

-- A simple to use animation program - the latest ARMv7 compatible version is available from InterGif.
+- A simple to use animation program - InterGif is the latest ARMv7 compatible version.
+Downloadfrom mw-software.

 - The powerful filename renaming program....Rename by Nick Roberts.